Skip to main content

 • “The soundtrack is very complimentary to the thriller feel of the game.”

-• “The reason I didn't like the song was because there would be things like drums in places and I felt it didn't belong there when I was in a suspenseful situation solving puzzles.”
+• “The reason I didn't like the song was because there would be things like drums in places where I felt it didn't belong, especially during suspenseful puzzle-solving situations.”

-• “I liked the ambiance of the rain and the wind you did for the game, but I didn't like the soundtrack because of those random instruments; you want to pace and change the music to match the mood, not just have a song playing over with odd layer changes.”
+• “I liked the ambiance of the rain and the wind you created for the game, but I didn't like the soundtrack because of those random instruments.
+You want the music to pace and change to match the mood, not just have a song playing with odd layer changes.”

 • gameplay